DiPizio-Lab/Peptides/README.md

-# BitterPep-GCN
+# TasteCode
-A Graph Convolutional Neural Network classifier for bitter/non-bitter prediction on peptides
+A Framework for peptide taste prediction